Press freedom advocates troubled by suit against Iowa paper

 The dispute dates to 2015, when the newspaper reported that aldermen contended they had unwittingly voted to require the city to pay for grading work for a new casino.
 They told the paper they thought they were only approving the costs of extending a road, not also to grade the lot on which the casino would sit.

 Then mayor at the time, Bill Gluba, called for the council to remove Malin and the city attorney, saying they had overstepped their authority during negotiations.
-Malin said he and Warner had a misunderstanding about whether grading costs were included in the final agreement, which he called a good overall deal.
+Malin said he and the city attorney had a misunderstanding about whether grading costs were included in the final agreement, which he called a good overall deal.

 After initial stories by reporter Brian Wellner, columnist Barb Ickes criticized Malin for increasing costs to taxpayers and refusing to give straight answers.
 Editorials urged aldermen to investigate and hold Malin accountable or face a backlash from voters.
 The council and Malin negotiated a severance package in which Malin received a payout and agreed not to sue.